jie2/esp32-ulp-dpp/README.md

 # ULP ADC Example

 Based on the ULP ADC example, this code goes into deep sleep and wakes up at increasing voltage levels from 3.3V to take a temperature measurement from the ESP32 temperature sensor in active mode.
+When the voltage level goes under

+Taking immediate values of voltage, the system actively reacts to changes in voltage supply.

+Connections:
+Connect PIN7 (ADC) to Voltage Divider/Power Supply.